dtlight/dtlight.github.io/_posts/2023-12-11-vpc-example.md

 Purpose:

-* Variables (vars): Used for taking input values from users or setting default values.
+* Variables: Used for taking input values from users or setting default values.
 They provide a way to parameterize your configurations and make them more dynamic.
 * Locals: Used for creating reusable expressions or intermediate values within a module or resource block.
 They are helpful for simplifying complex expressions and improving readability.

 Scope:

-* Variables (vars): Have a wider scope and can be defined at different levels (e.g., root module, child module, or even at the command line when executing Terraform).
+* Variables: Have a wider scope and can be defined at different levels (e.g., root module, child module, or even at the command line when executing Terraform).
 * Locals: Have a narrower scope and are limited to the module or resource block where they are defined.
 They are not accessible outside of this scope.

 Input vs. Intermediate Values:

-* Variables (vars): Are typically used for input values that can be set by users or by default values within the configuration.
+* Variables: Are typically used for input values that can be set by users or by default values within the configuration.
 * Locals: Are used for intermediate values or expressions calculated based on variables or other resources within the same module.

 Mutability:

-* Variables (vars): Can be changed or overridden at different levels, providing a way to customize behavior at runtime.
+* Variables: Can be changed or overridden at different levels, providing a way to customize behavior at runtime.
 * Locals: Are immutable within a module; once defined, their values cannot be changed.

 ### Availability Zones